Education Specialist Instruction Credential

 - Early Childhood Special Education (ECSE)

-Includes the mild/moderate and moderate/severe disabilities listed above and traumatic brain injury; authorizes service to children ages birth to pre-kindergarten only.
+Includes the mild to moderate support needs and extensive support needs listed above; authorizes service to children ages birth to kindergarten only.

 Requirements for the Preliminary Credential

 The Preliminary Education Specialist Instruction Credential is valid for five years from the date of issuance.
 Applicants must satisfy all of the following requirements:

 - Obtain a baccalaureate or higher degree from a regionally-accredited college or university.

 - Satisfy the Basic Skills Requirement.

 - One of the following requirements must be satisfied:

 - Provide verification of subject-matter competence by passing the appropriate subject matter examination(s) as specified in Verifying Subject-Matter Competence by Examination (Multiple Subject) leaflet CL-674M [pdf] or Verifying Subject-Matter Competence by Examination (Single Subject) leaflet CL-674S [pdf].